 While the idea may not appeal to everyone, since pooja rooms are supposed to be sacred spaces that need to be kept clean, it’s quite a practical solution for creating a quiet area where one won’t be disturbed during the early mornings and late evenings.
 Today, we present 10 images of pooja rooms in kitchens to give you a few ideas on how you can create one in your home.

 Save one of the modular kitchen cabinets for using as a pooja space.
 Design a special door with cut-outs or religious motifs to set it apart from the rest of the kitchen.

 If the kitchen has dead space between two support walls or columns, build shelves or a cabinet, like in this image, and use it as the pooja room.
-Using an etched glass cabinet door with an image of Ganesha is a nice touch.
+In such pooja rooms, using an etched glass cabinet door with an image of Ganesha can give a nice touch.

 Instead of wasting the space on the small wall near the kitchen entrance, design a pooja cabinet that fits perfectly in the space.

 Choose a countertop in a quiet corner of your kitchen and build a two-tiered counter that doubles up as a pooja space.
 Place the idols and accessories on the upper level so that the countertop can be used as workspace while preparing meals.